-Unlike their competitors that built a blog on the back of an existing brand, Beardbrand created content, first, and THEN, as demand rose, began selling products.
+Unlike their competitors that built a blog on the back of an existing brand, Beardbrand created content first, and then, as demand rose, began selling products.

 On February 12th, 2012, Bandholz publicly declared his intention to build a community for what he called the “Urban Beardsman” (a term that, perhaps even Bandholz, at the time, didn’t realize would one day become a household name).

-After building a community of around 300 members comprising mostly blog readers and YouTube subscribers, The New York Times reached out to Bandholz for a quote on for an article about beards.
+After building a community of around 300 members comprising mostly blog readers and YouTube subscribers, The New York Times reached out to Bandholz for a quote on an article about beards.

 A day before the article went live, Bandholz and his co-founders launched an online store selling another brand’s products.
 As Bandholz said in an interview with Noah Kagan, “We used [the New York Times article] to leverage the launch of our company.”

 Today, that online store that Bandholz “threw up” one afternoon generates an estimated 570,000 visitors a month.
 [Source.]

 While it’s easy to assume much of Beardbrand’s traffic comes from PR, it doesn’t: it comes from content.
 Beardbrand, after all, by their own admission, aren’t just in the men’s grooming business; they’re in the education business.